 As these waters are not currently utilised for drinking or recreation, there is limited opportunity for exposure to this contamination.
 However, there is potential for impact on the local harbour environment, particularly as background levels within the harbour decrease due to the removal of other sources of this contamination in the harbour.
-The Harbour Trust will continue ground and surface water monitoring on an initial quarterly basis, as remediation and management of the island progresses.
+The Harbour Trust will continue ground and surface water monitoring, as remediation and management of the island progresses.